AmpueroDiego/web-page-under-the-srum-framework-for-HeroTech-Company/README.md

 ## End Notes
-Although the main idea of the project is extensive, in this project we could only advance a demo, but we do not rule out continuing with the plans that will be developed.
+Although the main idea of the project is extensive, in this project we could only advance a demo, but we don't rule out continuing with the plans that will be developed.

 Thanks, I hope you enjoy the project! :)